lindleyw/autonav/readme.txt

 Displays a table, with a gallery of three pictures from the wp-content/uploads/project2 directory, in the specified order.

-Uses parameters from the Gallery Shortcode (introduced in Wordpress 2.5):

      display="x"     Chooses a display mode based on "x" as follows: images -- displays a table of images, one for each of the child pages of this post.
 		     list -- displays a list of links to the child pages of this post. attached -- displays a table of images attached to the post /folder -- displays a table of images located in the wp-content/uploads/folder directory
+		     Optional parameters, in a comma-separated list:
+			  excerpt -- Display the child page's manual excerpt (see FAQ) thumb   -- Display the page's thumbnail
+			  title   -- Display the page's title
+			Example: display="list,thumb,excerpt"
      caption="x"     Adds a caption to the table.
 (First table only, see combine below) columns="4"     Displays 4 columns of images
-     size="x"	     Choose a display size 'x' as: thumbnail, medium, large, full -- Wordpress standard sizes 300x200 -- force images to be resized and cropped to exact size auto -- uses settings from autonav control panel titles="1"      Displays page titles below images if 1 (default: "0") pics_only="1"   When displaying child pages, only show those with associated images include="1,7"   The resulting table will have only two pictures, the first found ending in "1" and "7" -- note that because both 1 and 7
+     size="x"	     Choose a display size 'x' as: thumbnail, medium, large, full -- Wordpress standard sizes 300x200 -- force images to be resized/cropped to an exact size auto -- uses settings from autonav control panel titles="1"      Displays page titles below images if 1 (default: "0") (Also set by 'title' parameter to 'display=') pics_only="1"   When displaying child pages, only show those with associated images include="1,7"   The resulting table will have only two pictures, the first found ending in "1" and "7" -- note that because both 1 and 7